 Tommy Shaw, 1714 Jackson, Huntington, W. Va., Apr.
-13.-In March, I held a 5 day meeting at Clinton-ille, which was hindered by cold weather and am to return the 22nd for another week.
+13.-In March, I held a 5 day meeting at Clinton-while, which was hindered by cold weather and am to return the 22nd for another week.
 Mar.
-25, I heard Bro. leonard deliver a good lesson at Warden.
+25, I heard Bro.
+Leonard deliver a good lesson at Warden.
 Mar.
 28-Apr.
 II preached at Roanoke.
-The following week I spent in Raleigh, N. C. We have 4 members there and they need help badly.
-This is the only church in N. C. holding to e Truth and they should be encouraged.
+The following week I spent in the leigh, N. C. We have 4 members there and they need help badly.
+This is the only church in N. C. holding to the Truth and they should be encouraged.
 They need a pleacher to stay with them 6 months or a year.
-If you double header with him two nights.
-Mar.
-4. I breaches a line of stay with them 6 months or a year.
-If you at Burkhart, my home congregation, and baptized model in helping support a preacher in this brother-in-law.
-I am now in a meeting at Jerusalem needy field, write to B. F. Leonard and tell him how ^{juch} you can help.
+If you ge interested in helping support a preacher in this needy field, write to B. F. Leonard and tell him how much you can help.